 Chief of Staff vs. Executive Assistant: Which is Right for You?

-Chief of Staff vs. Executive Assistant: who should you hire?
+Chief of Staff vs. Executive Assistant: Who should you hire?

 It depends on your business requirements and leadership style.